-Gabrilla Ballard is a writer, artist, musician, social worker, eco-womanist, gardener/grower, holistic nutritionist and mother from New Orleans, LA.
-Her work is located at many intersections– art, health and wellness, community well-being and social justice.
+Gabrilla Ballard is a writer, visual artist, musician, therapist, and mother from New Orleans, LA.
+Her work is located at many intersections–creativity, well-being, community and social justice.

 Gabrilla takes an intersectional and interdisciplinary approach to her work.
 She recognizes the value and importance of multiple perspectives and narratives in the co-creation of a world where all can live well.
 Her interests and passion include art, mental health, food/nutrition, health policy, youth, healthy communities, and racial justice.